akaadream/DocSocket/README.md

 ```
 npm run dev
 ```
-The app whill then be available at: http://localhost:5173/
+The app will then be available at: http://localhost:5173/

 A testing server for Colyseus is also available under the `docket-colyseus` folder:
 ```